 How does it work?

 Each person chooses a colour of sand that represents them (or from a beach that has meaning to them).
-There are various ways a sand ceremony can be conducted, but typically, to begin, each person pours about half of their sand into a large glass bottle, creating layers that represent them as an individual within the family.
-At the end, all family members pour their remaining sand into the bottle simultaneously.
-When the sands are blended together, they symbolize the uniting of the families along with the couple being married.
+There are various ways a sand ceremony can be conducted, but typically, to begin, each person pours about half of their sand into a large glass vessel.
+This creates layers that represent them as an individual within the family.
+At the end, everyone pours their remaining sand into the bottle simultaneously.
+When the sands are blended together, they symbolize the uniting of the two families.

 The sand chosen by each person should have special meaning to them.
 It could be from a beach where they grew up, a favourite holiday spot, or a destination of significance.
 Alternatively, coloured sand can be selected to represent the individual and their hopes for the marriage.